python4mpia/python4mpia/intro/wrapup.rst

 Installing Python and the rest
 ------------------------------

-In order to follow along the tutorial sessions you need to have Python 2.6 or 2.7 installed and satisfy these :ref:`python_pkg_requirements`.
-Please look ahead to the workshop on :ref:`installing_scientific_python`.
-You are encouraged to attempt the installation on your own, but at the very least you should download the necessary package files for your configuration in advance of the session.
+In order to follow along the with future sessions you need to have Python 2.6 or 2.7 installed and satisfy these :ref:`python_pkg_requirements`.
+Please to instructions in :ref:`installing_scientific_python`.
+If you have trouble installing packages feel free to contact the MPIA python mailing list.

 Final words
 -----------